 Tips for getting discounts on airfare

 Before you can start on any trip of a lifetime, you have to get there first.
 While this may include an epic road trip (which is a great way to save money), you may also fly there.
-One of the best travel hacks to come in under your budget is to scout for error fares or a glitch fares.
+One of the best travel hacks to come in under your budget is to scout for error fares or glitch fares.
 You can get a great deal on a plane ticket thanks to these short-term errors in pricing.

 These super low airfares usually only last for a few hours.
 Typically, word gets out quickly and the airlines realize they’ve made a mistake and correct it.
 If you sign up for alerts and can snatch up one of these special fares, it could save you thousands of dollars.
 There are entire websites dedicated to finding these mistake fares.
 Airfare Watchdog, Secret Flying, The Flight Deal, and Scott’s Cheap Flights for Mistake Fares are just a few.

-Look for them on sites like Skyscanner, which also allow you to set up alerts for drops in prices.
+Look for them on sites like Skyscanner, which also allows you to set up alerts for drops in prices.
 This and other search portals like Expedia, Momondo, Kayak, and Mobissimo also feature last-minute deals and packages.

-Using your credit card reward points or the rewards programs offered through airlines are another great way to get cheap or free flights.
+Using your credit card reward points or the rewards programs offered through airlines are other great ways to get cheap or free flights.
 And of course, there are the no-frills budget airlines where flights cost significantly less.